The Media and Politics

 Days & Time: Monday-Friday, 10:00 AM-12:00 PM and 2:00-4:00 PM

 Instructor(s): Jennifer M. Hudson ,

-Related Courses: Students interested in this course might also be interested in Introduction to Marketing: How Companies Reach Consumers.
+Related Courses: Students interested in this course might also be interested in Introduction to Marketing Communications: How Companies Reach Consumers.

 Does the government control the media—or do the media control the government?
 Do the news media educate or manipulate the citizenry?
 What is the relation between the American news media and the American government, and how does this compare to media-government relations in other countries?
 What are the possibilities and the limitations of the different media—newspaper, film, radio, television, internet?
 How do representations of America differ in domestic and global news media?
 And what has the impact been of the new information technologies—most recently, the “blogosphere”—upon the traditional media and upon the political role of citizens?